 Developing methods, guidelines, and strategies that will improve the stability of protein drugs in the real-world.

 RealHOPE consist of five work packages that each addresses the five project goals set for the project.
 The second work package is called GOLD and will develop tools and methods for simulation of real-life events during drug product handling that mimic the effects on drug product quality.
-The project team will collaborate with work packages SHAPE and HIGH as well as with Ephia partners to developing methods, guidelines, and strategies that will aid the managing of protein drugs in the real-world.
+The project team will collaborate with work packages SHAPE and HIGH as well as with EFPIA partners to developing methods, guidelines, and strategies that will aid the managing of protein drugs in the real-world.

 Methods for simulation and handling